Dense Video Captioning Using Unsupervised Semantic Information: Methodology

 The second stage is the training of the bi-modal encoder conditioned by the vocabulary.
 Thus, a captioning model is learned, using teaching forcing in which the target word is used as next input, instead of the predicted word, optimizing the \textit{KL-divergence loss}, applying Label Smoothing~\citep{szegedy:2016} to make the model less confident over frequent words, and applying masking to prevent the model from attending on the next positions on the ground-truth sentences.

 The model is learned up to 60 epochs with early stopping to monitor the METEOR score~\citep{banerjee:2005}, using the Adam optimizer~\citep{diederik:2015} with $\beta_{1}=0.9$, $\beta_{2}=0.999$, $lr=5.10^{-5}$ and $\epsilon=1.10^{-8}$.
-These procedures are also adopted in the final captioning training (i.e., using the vanilla transformer).
+These procedures are also adopted in the final captioning training (i.e., using the vanilla~transformer).

-Finally, the bi-modal encoder is used to learn the multi-head proposal module with \gls*{mse} for localization losses and cross-entropy for confidence losses.
+The bi-modal encoder is used to learn the multi-head proposal module with \gls*{mse} for localization losses and cross-entropy for confidence losses.
 Then, we learn the final captioning model feeding the vanilla transformer~\citep{vaswani:2017} with ground-truth proposals and sentences.
-Thus, we predict the sentences to evaluate the performance.
+Thus, we predict the sentences to assess the~performance.

+\minor{All experiments were conducted on a computer equipped with an AMD Ryzen 7 2700X 3.7GHz CPU, 64 GB of RAM, and an NVIDIA Titan Xp GPU (12 GB).
+The experiments were performed using the Ubuntu operating~system.}

-\section{Dataset and evaluation metrics}
+\section{Dataset and Evaluation Metrics}

 All experiments were performed on the ActivityNet Captions dataset~\citep{krishna:2017}, which is a large-scale dataset with temporal segments annotated and described in the proportion of one sentence for each segment.
-ActivityNet Captions contains $20{,}000$ videos divided into training/validation/test subsets with $50$/$25$/$25$\% videos respectively and $3.65$ events per video on average.
+ActivityNet Captions was selected because it is a challenging open-domain dataset used as a default evaluation by all reference works.
+The dataset contains $20{,}000$ videos divided into training/validation/test subsets with $50$/$25$/$25$\% videos, respectively, and $3.65$ events per video on average.
 As the annotations of the test set are not public, we used the validation set for testing, as in previous works~\citep{wang:2018,chadha:2021,iashin:2020,iashin:2020b}.

 The validation set was annotated twice (val1 and val2), and we consider the average for each evaluation metric on each validation split.
 The captioning task was evaluated using the BLEU@1-4~\citep{papineni:2002}, METEOR~\citep{banerjee:2005}, ROUGE${_L}$~\citep{lin:2004} and CIDEr-D~\citep{vedantam:2015} metrics computed with the evaluation script provided by Krishna~{\em et al.}~\citep{krishna:2017}, whereas event proposal was evaluated with Precision, Recall and F1-score (i.e., the harmonic mean of precision and~recall).